AWS S3 Security

 • can help meet regulatory requirements that require WORM storage or add an extra layer of protection against object changes and deletion.

-• can be enabled only for new buckets.
-For an existing bucket, you need to contact AWS Support.
+• can be enabled for both new and existing buckets.

 • Once Object Lock is enabled